GloryRunner/Space-Force-Rocket/README.md

 # Space-Force-Rocket
 A rocket I'm developing for USAF's Space Force.
-Still heavily a work-in-progress.
+Still largely a work-in-progress.